 Why does my CED player eject the disc caddy without removing the disc?

 This condition occurs on the RCA J and K series players when the function motor belt is nearly worn out.
 Sometimes the life of the belt can be extended by using your fingers to push the caddy all the way in until it latches, but the problem in doing this is that when the function motor reverses direction to return the empty caddy, the loose belt may not allow it to eject.
 Then a small needle nose pliers is required to grasp the corner of the caddy and pull it out.

-A better solution is to replace the function motor drive belt which costs a couple dollars and takes about 5 minutes.
-The replacement belt is PRB No. SCB3.6, available at most VCR repair shops.
-If anyone has difficulty locating this belt you can mail me two dollars (see address in header), and I'll mail you a belt.
-I have prepared a CED Player Belt Replacement Guide that cross references CED timing and drive belts to the available PRB equivalent, and also provides ordering instructions for all CED player belts, which can now be done via credit card through the PayPal service.
+A better solution is to replace the function motor drive belt which costs about a dollar and takes about 5 minutes.
+The replacement belt is PRB No. SCB3.6, available at most electronic repair shops.
+I have prepared a CED Player Belt Replacement Guide that cross references CED timing and drive belts to the available PRB equivalent, and also provides links to several companies that sell belts.

 Why do the side indicator LED's on my player indicate the wrong side on some of my discs?